 Getting an auto loan is all about proving that you are a worthy credit risk.
 A lender won’t give you tens of thousands of dollars for a car if they don’t think you’ll pay back the money.
 Auto loan pre-approval lets lenders look at your credit history and determine the terms under which they’ll grant a loan.
 You can make the process easier by making sure your financial information is accurate.

 You’ll also want to do some homework on potential cars in order to determine how much money you need to borrow.
 There are a host of resources that can help in this process.
 AAA’s Auto Buying Program, for example, lets you compare vehicles, see what others have paid and get special members pricing on actual dealer inventory.

-You can apply online, over the phone or in person at AAA.
+You can apply online, over the phone or in person for AAA auto loans.

 Check Your Credit Report

 You should check your credit report annually, but this is especially important when it comes time to pre-qualify for an auto loan.
 Your credit report will show any loans you have, from a mortgage to a credit card, and includes information on current balances and your payment histories.
 It also shows loans you have paid in full.
 If anything is incorrect, you should get the information corrected before you attempt to pre-qualify.
 You don’t want incorrect negative information hurting your chances.